Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 The Data Retention process runs under the execution of the Pl_NYCTaxi_Run_Data_Retention pipeline and the process considers several angles when iterating on the configuration file information.

-If the year and month in the configuration files is:

-- previous to the retention date obligation (current data minus 2 years) and that data is not present in the datalake, then those folders are not ingested and furthermore are deleted from the configuration file after properly backing it up.
+- If the year and month in the configuration files is previous to the retention date obligation (current data minus 2 years) and that data is not present in the datalake, then those folders are not ingested and furthermore are deleted from the configuration file after properly backing it up.
-- previous to the retention date obligation (current data minus 2 years) and that data is not present in the datalake, then those folders are deleted as well as the corresponding partitioned views.
+- If the year and month in the configuration files is previous to the retention date obligation (current data minus 2 years) and that data is present in the datalake, then those folders are deleted as well as the corresponding partitioned views.

 |![Datalake after ingestion](./images/datalake_after_ingestion.jpg)|
 |:--:|